OwenTruong/civitdl/README.md

 ```

-### Executing program - Replace civitdl with ./main.py if not doing a global install
+### Executing program

-#### batchdir
-* Args: civitdl batchdir \<source model folder path> \<destination model folder path>
-* Make sure model id is the last number in the text file.
-    * Example, some times, model makers like to include their epoch count in their safetensors filename so make sure that is not the last number.
-Suppose the model id is 123456: amazing_lora-00020-123456.safetensors.
-* Examples:
-    * civitdl batchdir ~/loras ~/sorted-loras
-        * Will get the model id from all of your safetensors' filename in ~/loras recursively
-    * civitdl batchdir ./stable-diffusion-webui/models/Lora/unfiltered ./stable-diffusion-webui/models/Lora/filtered --filter=tags

 #### batchfile
+* Args:
-* Args: civitdl batchfile \<txt file path> \<destination model folder path>
+    * `civitdl batchfile <txt file path> <destination model folder path>`
 * Make sure everything is comma separated. txt files are recommended.
-* The list can be made out of model id or civitai.com urls.
+* The list can be made out of model id or civitai.com/models urls.
+  * `civitai.com/api/download/models` urls are not supported yet.
 * If you need a specific version of a model, copy paste the url of the specific version in the txt file, and it would download the correct one.
 * Examples:
-    * civitdl batchfile ./custom/batchfile.txt ~/sorted-models --filter=tags
+    * `civitdl batchfile ./custom/batchfile.txt ~/sorted-models --filter=tags`
-    * civitdl batchfile ./custom/batchfile.txt ~/sorted-models --custom-filter=./custom/filter.py
+    * `civitdl batchfile ./custom/batchfile.txt ~/sorted-models --custom-filter=./custom/filter.py`
 * See [batchfile.txt](./custom/batchfile.txt) for example of a batchfile

 #### batchstr
+* Args:
-* Args: civitdl batchstr \<comma separated string of model id / url> \<destination model folder path>
+    * `civitdl batchstr <comma separated string of model id / url> <destination model folder path>`
 * Accepts model id or urls separated by commas as an argument.
 * Examples:
-    * civitdl batchstr "https://civitai.com/models/7808/easynegative, 79326" ~/Downloads/ComfyUI/models/loras
+    * `civitdl batchstr "https://civitai.com/models/7808/easynegative, 79326" ~/Downloads/ComfyUI/models/loras`

 #### Filters
 * Beyond downloading models, it is possible to specify some filters, or rules, on how to organize the model folders when batch downloading multiple models.
 * There are two built-in filters: tags and basic.
     * "tags" filters the models by the model type (i.e. if lora is trained on a 1.5 or 2.0 or SDXL base model) and tags associated with them on CivitAI.
-        * Example, if a model was trained on 1.5, and has tags - Anime, Character -, it would be filtered as so: /SD_1.5/Anime/Character/yaemiko-lora-nochekaiser/yaemiko-lora-nochekaiser-123456.safetensors
+        * Example, if a model was trained on 1.5, and has tags - Anime, Character -, it would be filtered as so:
+          * Running script: `civitdl batchstr 123456 ~/models --filter="tags"`
+            * `~/models/SD_1.5/Anime/Character/yaemiko-lora-nochekaiser/yaemiko-lora-nochekaiser-mid_123456-vid_134605.safetensors`
         * See [filters.py](./src/civitai_batch_download/filters.py?plain=1#L13) for available tags in the filter.
     * "basic" does not filter anything.
 It just downloads all of the models' data inside destination path folder specified in the arguments.
 It is also the default filter function used.
         * Example:
-            * Running script: civitdl batchstr "123456" ~/models
+            * Running script: `civitdl batchstr "123456" ~/models`
-            * The model for 123456 is a Yae Miko character lora by coincidence.
+            * The model for 123456 is a Yae Miko character lora.
 The folder that includes the models folder, json and example images are stored in the following path: ~/models/yaemiko-lora-nochekaiser

 #### Creating Custom Filters
 * To create a custom filter, please create a python file with any filename.
 The only thing that is important is that the python file must contain a function called filter_model that has the following signatures: filter_model(Dict,Dict,str,str) -> str
 * Please see [filter.py](./custom/filter.py) in custom folder for an example.
+  * Other examples include the built in one [filters.py](./src/civitai_batch_download/filters.py).

 ## Help